Books

 Mystery

-Burnt Out (coming this fall from North Star Press)
+Burnt Out (North Star Press)

 Christine Ivory is reluctantly caught up in the suspicious disappearance of a world-famous geologist, who was about to announce a discovery that would have a huge environmental and economic impact in the small town where she has inherited potentially shale-oil-rich, property.
 Christine finds crucial evidence and may have to contact someone she never wanted to talk to again – detective Arvo Thorson, her former lover.
 But she has nowhere else to turn: she’s already had trespassers on her property and fears not only for her property, but her life.